YimMenu-Lua/Samurais-Scripts/FEATURES.md

 - **Handling Editor:**
   - A tab with a few options that change your vehicle's handling behavior like for example disabling the engine brake (I hate it with a passion 😡) and allowing motorcycles to lose traction so you can drift them.
 This has been a thorn in my side for longer than I would like to admit.
 Thanks to [tupoy-ya](https://github.com/tupoy-ya) for helping me finally figure it out.

-- **Vehicle Creator:**
-  - Spawn and merge two or more vehicles into one then save it as a custom vehicle.
-Wanna create a widebody Futo?
-A Sentinel XS with 2 BMXs on the roof?
-A driveable skyscraper made out of tanks?
-Feel free.

 ## Online

 - **Business Manager**